h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-28-developer-realms.md

 and at the same time, know all activities in software project, you will the MVP on each project**.

-I summarize all the RUP phases into the following disciplines, the developer realms:
+I've summarized all the RUP phases into the following disciplines, the developer realms:

 * Business Modeling